 - If any student wants to discuss a proposed group before beginning the process, email Petrina from the Dean of Students Office to set up an initial meeting.

-- Every recognised Student Organisation is required to have an advisor – this can be a faculty member, staff or Dean’s Fellow.
-More information on Advisor Resources can be found here.
+- Every recognised Student Organisation is required to have an advisor – this can be a faculty or staff member.

 - Groups must submit the following four documents as part of the Proposal Package: